Lucqqq/IT-docs/Docker/Containers/Authelia.md

 # Authelia

 Authelia is a middleware use by [[Traefik]].
 Its purpose is to act as an additional auth layer.
-This means every access to a service via [[Traefik]] is first routed to authelia where the user needs to authenticate.
-Authelia support 2FA and is configured to block any traefik to unknown subdomains.
+This means every access to a service via [[Traefik]] is first routed to Authelia where the user needs to authenticate.
+Authelia support 2FA and is configured to block any traffic to unknown subdomains.
 This adds additional security for your web-services.
-Authelia is setup in three different files:
+Authelia is set up in three different files:

 First the [[Docker-Compose]].yml:
 ```yml